xamarin/xamarin-forms-samples/ScaleAndRotate/README.md

 *Stepper* views let you set the *AnchorX* and *AnchorY* properties to values ranging from -1 to 2, in increments of 0.5.

-**If you open the solution in Xamarin Studio, it will not be able to load the Windows Phone project;
-and if you open the solution in Xamarin Studio under Windows, it will not be able to load the iOS project either.**

 Author
 ------